Getting Python Types Right with RightTyper: Approach

 \section{Approach}

-\systemname{} enables anomaly detection by generating precise type annotations that capture normal program behavior.
-It runs the target program using a combination of custom instrumentation and standard Python monitoring mechanisms.
-During execution, it inspects objects---such as function parameters and return values---to determine their types.
-Rather than tracking every event exhaustively, \systemname{} employs sampling, not only to determine the complete types of container objects like lists and dictionaries, but also to regulate event collection.
-To manage overhead, it profiles its execution and dynamically enables or disables monitoring.
-It resolves type names to correct for Python's often misleading introspection.
-After execution, it filters out call traces that occur only rarely in each context and merges the remaining traces to produce precise, representative type annotations.
+\righttyper{} executes the target program using a combination of custom instrumentation and Python’s standard monitoring mechanisms.
+During execution, it inspects runtime objects---such as function parameters, return values, and variables---to observe their types, and samples the contents of container objects (e.g., lists and dictionaries) to infer their complete types.
+To manage overhead, \righttyper{} controls instrumentation using a Poisson process, enabling and disabling monitoring to create brief, randomly timed capture windows.
+After execution, \righttyper{} combines these runtime observations with types extracted via static analysis, identifies recurring type patterns, and simplifies them to produce high-quality annotations.
 Figure~\ref{fig:overview} provides an overview.